pcedro/cse15l-lab-report-5/index.md

 **Student_User**

-*This is the output I received after recursively removing the file stored in the student folder.
+*This is the output I received after recursively removing the file stored in the student folder with `rm -rf student` at the beginning of the script.
 It is now working, thank you!*

 ![Image](fixedbug.png)

 ---